jbcodeforce/flink-studies/docs/index.md

   env.execute();
 ```

+* Be sure to set uber-jar generation (`quarkus.package.type=uber-jar`) in the `application.properties` to get all the dependencies in the jar sent to Flink.
 * package the jar with `mvn package`
 * Every Flink application needs an execution environment, `env` in previous example.
 To submit a job to a Session cluster use the following commands: